antlr/intellij-plugin-v4/README.md

 	* Update to use latest ANTLR 4.2 from parrt/antlr4
 	* wasn't showing grammar name. weird.
 	* Added "sort by rule type" to put parser then lexer rules in nav window
-	* Added live parse tree preview; it's sort of out of sync with grammar if you don't save grammar doc before testing.
-Weird.
+	* Added live parse tree preview; type text into left editor pane of tool window.
+Tree appears in right.
+Right click on rule in grammar or navigator to "Test ANTLR Rule".
+Changing grammar and saving, updates parse tree.
 * 1.0a4:
 	* finds tokenVocab option for code gen
 	* if there is a tokenVocab option, don't warn about implicit tokens.